-§1-516 Site Modifications
+§1-912 Site Modifications

-- (a) Depending upon the severity of site limitations, it may be possible to convert marginal or unsuitable sites to sites that comply with the specific requirements of these rules.
-Applicants may submit plans for the treatment and disposal of sewage that involve modifications to an existing site intended to bring a non-conforming site into conformance with standards applicable for the type of wastewater system proposed.
-Cuts or fills of 1' or less shall not be considered site modifications for the purposes of this section. - (1) Site conditions that may be improved by some degree of site modification are shallow depth to impervious layer, shallow depth to seasonal high ground water level, shallow depth to bedrock and excessive slope. - (2) Acceptable site modifications may include the installation of curtain drains to lower the water table, mound system construction and regrading of the site. - (3) Restrictions placed on site modifications apply only in cases where the site modifications are necessary to overcome limitations of an otherwise unacceptable site.
-The restrictions do not apply to modifications designed to enhance the functioning of a system on a complying site. - (b) Application Procedures and Standard Requirements - (1) All site modifications must be designed by a designer. - (2) All plans for site modifications shall be submitted on an accurate contour map with a maximum of two (2) foot contour intervals.
+- (a) Depending upon the severity of site limitations, it may be possible to convert marginal or unsuitable sites to sites that comply with the specific requirements of these Rules.
+Applicants may submit plans for the treatment and disposal of wastewater that involve modifications to an existing site intended to bring a non-conforming site into conformance with standards applicable for the type of wastewater system proposed.
+Cuts or fills that change the elevation of the naturally occurring ground surface 1' or less shall not be considered site modifications for the purposes of this section. - (1) Site conditions that may be improved by some degree of site modification are shallow depth to impervious layer, shallow depth to seasonal high ground water level, shallow depth to bedrock and excessive slope. - (2) Acceptable site modifications may include the installation of curtain drains to lower the water table, mound system construction, at-grade systems, filtrate disposal systems, and regrading of the site. - (3) Restrictions placed on site modifications apply only in cases where the site modifications are necessary to overcome limitations of an otherwise unacceptable site.
+The restrictions do not apply to modifications designed to enhance the functioning of a system on a complying site. - (b) Application Procedures and Standard Requirements - (1) All site modifications must be designed by a Class 1 or Class B designer. - (2) All plans for site modifications shall be submitted on an accurate contour map with a maximum of two (2) foot contour intervals.
 A scale of not greater than 20 feet per inch is recommended.
 A plan may be rejected if the scale is not adequate for review.
-Existing and proposed ground contours shall be shown along with a permanent benchmark. - (3) Approval for construction of the site modifications will be dependent upon the final site testing and review of the final plans. - (4) Site modifications will not be permitted on sites with less than 24 of native soil over bedrock or ledge or other strata having a percolation rate slower than 120 minutes per inch except in accord with §1-502.
+Existing and proposed ground contours shall be shown along with a permanent benchmark.

-§1-516(b)(5) Site Modifications
+§1-912(b)(3) Site Modifications